ScanMountGoat/ssbh_editor/README.md

 Animations are assigned to each folder from the animation tab.
 Each model folder like `mario/model/body/c00` has a set of animation slots.
 Select a nuanmb file from the drop down to assign the animation to that slot.
 Animations files are grouped by folder in the drop down.
 Adding slots allows for playing multiple animations.
 Each animation slot is rendered in order starting from Slot 0.
 For example, assign `a00defaulteyelid.nuanmb` to Slot 0 and `a00wait1.nuanmb` to Slot 1 to play the wait animation with blinking expression.
 The `model.nuanmb` file should usually be selected for Slot 0.

+## Validation
+SSBH Editor provides a more intuitive and robust visual editing experience compared to editing JSON files from ssbh_data_json.
+SSBH Editor checks that binary files are correctly formatted and validates relationships between files in a model folder.
+This is helpful for custom model imports that may have errors like incorrect material names or invalid vertex skin weights.

+## Planned Features
+- Additional render settings
+- View camera animations
+- Improvements to performance and accuracy of ssbh_wgpu
+- Improved validation for errors with models, textures, and animations
+- Preview stage rendering and lighting data
+- Settings to adjust UI scaling for better readability
+- Improved spacing and consistency for UI
+- Improved editor for animations

 ## System Requirements
 SSBH Editor runs on newer versions of Windows, Linux, and MacOS.
 The model rendering provided by ssbh_wgpu requires some graphical features not supported on older devices.
 Windows supports Vulkan or DX12, Linux supports Vulkan, and MacOS supports Metal.

 ## Limitations
-SSBH Editor provides a recreation of key components of Smash Ultimate's rendering engine that works well for most in game and custom models while being lightweight and portable.
-Perfectly recreating the in game lighting and shading for thousands of models is not a goal of this application.
+SSBH Editor simulates key components of Smash Ultimate's rendering engine that works well for most in game and custom models while being lightweight and portable.
+Perfectly recreating the in game lighting and shading for every model is not a goal of this application.
 Not all game files that impact the appearance of a model are loaded or simulated by SSBH Editor.

-Some values in a file may not be editable in SSBH Editor if external applications like Blender or Photoshop can provide a better editing experience.
+Some data in files like .nuanmb or .nutexb may not be editable in SSBH Editor if external applications like Blender or Photoshop can provide a better editing experience.

 SSBH Editor can't detect all errors that can occur with a model.
 Many of these issues are related to issues installing and loading modded files.
 Always perform final testing with an emulator or in game.